David Hill (designer): Early life

 David Hill grew up in Bartlesville, Oklahoma, where his father was a research chemist.
 From a young age, he built machines with cardboard, wooden blocks and Tinker Toys.
 As a teenager he developed a keen interest in motorcycles, which he continued to restore and race in his adult life.
 David attended Oklahoma State University (OSU) from 1975 to 1978 studying architecture in the School of Engineering.
 During his time at OSU, Hill attended a session with an industrial design professor.
 Hill approached the designer and asked how he could learn more and the professor recommended Kansas University's industrial design program.
 Hill took this advice and studied industrial design at Kansas University under Professor Downer Dykes in graduating with a Bachelor of Fine Arts in 1982.
-In 1981, he was awarded a scholarship to attend the International Design Conference in Aspen, Colorado where he first encountered Richard Sapper and was impressed by Sapper's grounded approach.
-David won a IDSA Student Merit Award in 1982 for promise in the field of industrial design.
+In 1981, he was awarded a scholarship to attend the International Design Conference in Aspen, Colorado where he first encountered Richard Sapper and was impressed by Sapper's grounded approach.David won a IDSA Student Merit Award in 1982 for promise in the field of industrial design.
+He has been an active, full member of the Industrial Designers Society of America ever since.